JosephJvB/tony-g.v2/README.md

   - need a new apps script
   - I should really back this data up too since if I delete the sheet or w/e I'm stuffed
     - save to CSV?
 Probably...

+highly likely gonna have rate limit issues with youtube apis during migration
+  - search
+  - addPlaylistItem (no batch method, have to be 1 by 1)